janis-commerce/lambda/README.md

 #### Validation Error handling

-The `Handler` will not throw execptions if some validation stages failed, to avoid unnecesary retries.
+The `Handler` will not throw exceptions if some validation stages failed, to avoid unnecesary retries.

 In exchange it will log the error (you can watch it in *CloudWatch AWS service*), and the handler will response the `errorType` and `errorMessage`: